 Encrypt your hard drive

-What happens if someone breaks into your house and steals your computer?
+What happens if someone hacks into your wifi or breaks into your house and steals your computer?
 With the right tools they can extract information – unless your hard drive is encrypted.

 Encrypting your hard drive means that none of the information can be recovered unless the correct passphrase / logon information is used.
 The thieves may get your computer, but they cannot use it to commit identity theft or anything else.